coughenberg/dynamicColorBlock/README.md

 # DynamicColorBlock

-A square with a bunch of blocks inside of it to dynamically make color
+A square with dynamic blocks inside of it to add a ripple effect when selected